Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Introduction

 \section{\bf Introduction}

-In the standard model of modern cosmology ($\Lambda$CDM), the cosmological constant, inflation, reheating, dark matter and coincidence problem have been long-standing basic issues for decades.
-The inflation \cite{inflation0} is a fundamental epoch and the reheating \cite{RevReheating} is a critical mechanism, which transitions the Universe from the cold massive state left by inflation to the hot Big Bang \cite{BigBang}.
-The cosmic microwave background (CMB) observations have been attempting to determine a unique model of inflation and reheating.
-On the other hand, what is the crucial role that the cosmological $\Lambda$ term play in inflation and reheating, and what is the essential reason for the coincidence of dark-matter dominate matter density and the cosmological $\Lambda$ energy density.
-There are various models and many efforts, that have been made to approach these issues, and readers are referred to review articles and professional books, for example, see Refs.~\cite{Peebles,kolb,book,Inflation_R, Inflation_higgs,reviewL,Bamba:2012cp,Nojiri:2017ncd, Coley2019, prigogine1989,prigogine1989+,Khlopov,wangbin,martin, wuyueliang2012, wuyueliang2016,axioninf,xue2000,xuecos2009,xueNPB2015}.
+In the standard model of modern cosmology ($\Lambda$CDM), the cosmological constant $\Lambda$, dark matter, inflation, reheating and coincidence problem have been long-standing basic issues for decades.
+The inflation \cite{Starobinsky1980, Guth1981, Linde:1981mu, Mukhanov:1982nu, Albrecht1982, Linde1983, Kallosh:2021mnu} reheating \cite{Kofman1994, Kofman1997, Shtanov1995, Bassett1998, Tsujikawa1999, Podolsky2002, Allahverdi2010, Amin2012, Amin2014, Adshead2020} are fundamental processes.
+The latter transition the Universe from the cold and massive state left by inflation to the hot Big Bang, and then the standard cosmology follows.
+The evolution follows the Friedman equations of cosmological $\Lambda$, matter and radiation energy densities.
+The cosmological $\Lambda$ and massive particle origin are still mysteries.
+One calls them ``dark energy" and ``cold dark matter".
+Moreover, their properties and interactions in the Universe's evolution are also in question.
+Why their present values are coincidentally in the same order of magnitude?

-Suppose that the quantum gravity originates the cosmological term $\Lambda\sim M^2_{\rm pl}$ at the Planck scale.
-The initial state of the Universe is an approximate de Sitter spacetime of the horizon $H_\circ\approx (\Lambda/3)^{1/2}$ without any matter.
-The cosmological $\Lambda$ energy density drives the spacetime inflation with the scale factor $a(t)\approx e^{H_\circ t}$.
-On the other hand, de Sitter spacetime is unstable against spontaneous particle creations \cite{pairproduction,pairproductionCold,CKR1998,CKR2019,parametric,Ema2018}.
-By reducing its value, the cosmological $\Lambda$ term creates very massive pairs of fermions and antifermions $m \sim M_{\rm pl}$ for matter content.